 - Artificial sweeteners

 Protein powder is a popular ingredient in smoothies; however, a few studies have indicated certain types contain heavy metals.
 Over time, regular consumption of heavy metals may lead to illness and increase the risk for disease.

-It’s likely impossible to rid protein powders—or any food source—of heavy metals.
-For example, the ingredients in the protein powder, or feed for the animals producing whey protein, is what actually contains the heavy metal.
+It’s probably impossible to rid protein powders—or any food source—of heavy metals.
+For example, the ingredients in the protein powder, or feed for the animals producing whey protein, are what actually contain the heavy metals.
 All you can really do as a consumer is your due diligence and learn what products are lowest in heavy metals.